syoyo/espnet-tts-streamlit/README.md

 Currently only Japanese TTS is supported.

+# Supported platform

+- [x] Windows 64bit
+- [x] Linux 64bit
+  - [x] x86_64
+  - [x] aarch64
+- [ ] macOS
+  - Not tested well, but should work.

 # Requirements

 - Python 3.8(Python 3.10+ did not work due to `typeguard` version used in ESPNet2))
 - PyTorch
   - We use CPU version for portability
+- Optional
-- C/C++ Build environment
+  - C/C++ build environment
-  - `pyopenjtalk` requires to build from a source.
+  - We use pyopenjtalk-prebuilt, but may require compiling pyopenjtalk from source for minior environment.

 ## Install